Folklore and Public Culture Minor

 Courses

 The minor requires the completion of 24 credits.
 Introduction to Folklore (FLR 250) is required of all minors.
 A maximum of 8 credits may be taken in lower-division courses.
 A minimum of 12 credits must be "FLR" courses.
 Remaining courses are selected from the list of courses on the program website.
 Students may substitute courses from other departments to fulfill this requirement with the approval of their minor advisor.
-Programs from other departments and programs offering folklore-related courses include anthropology, arts and administration, classics, dance, English, ethnic studies, German and Scandinavian, historic preservation, humanities, international studies, journalism and communication, Judaic studies, music, religious studies, Romance languages, theater arts, and women’s and gender studies.
+Programs from other departments and programs offering folklore-related courses include anthropology, classics, dance, English, ethnic studies, German and Scandinavian, historic preservation, humanities, international studies, journalism and communication, Judaic studies, music, planning, public policy, and management, religious studies, Romance languages, theater arts, and women’s and gender studies.

 Minimum Grade